braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/faqs.md

 The Braze team does not have visibility into template rejections.
 You should work directly with your WhatsApp Business manager to edit and resubmit the template.
 Make sure to provide a sample template where necessary.
 Double-check that your template follows Meta's [business](https://www.whatsapp.com/legal/business-policy/?fbclid=IwAR2qWg6yFKdyjDMxJkbNSM38FLGsxXxffC1qStY2gaHOyp-gl_8g72rZNIw) or [commerce](https://www.whatsapp.com/legal/commerce-policy/?fbclid=IwAR3bzN3LTZ-7kO-wnO7X3smtPKGy0asxaFod-U1Ub8B9JUpnrfy1_y7LpAQ) policies.

 #### Can the rich media be targeted or personalized in Braze?
-Images can be uploaded from the Media Library but cannot be dynamically targeted.
+Images can be uploaded from the media library but cannot be dynamically targeted.
 For URLs, the last part of the link can be dynamically populated using Liquid.

 ### Deliverability